Trainee information

 Please note that the IRT process does not apply to foundation doctors, Locum appointments for training (LATs), dental trainees in any level of training or trainees in the Scottish National Programmes.

 There are two application windows.
-Each application window will remain open for 4 weeks and open in:
+Each application window will remain open for 4 working weeks and open in:

 February (window 1) – information on outcome by late April and transfer between August and October of same year.